Ignatius Lanzetta: Prohibition

-Personal life

-Ignatius married an Italian named May Siano.
-They had a son, Warren, and a daughter, Vanna.

 Family trouble

 Leo and Ignatius killed rival Joe Bruno on August 18, 1925, at 8th and Catherine Streets.
 Four days later, as Leo left a barber shop at 7th and Bainbridge Streets, an unknown assailant killed him in retaliation for Bruno's murder.
 Sabella was Leo's suspected killer.

 Pius was killed in a luncheonette on December 31, 1936 at 726 South Eighth Street.

 Willie was found with his head in a burlap bag with a bullet in his brain on July 2, 1939.

-Teo was convicted on drug trafficking charges in 1940 and sent to Levenworth Prison.
+Teo was convicted on drug trafficking charges in 1940 and sent to Leavenworth Prison.

 Conviction

-Along with Delrossi and Falcone, Ignatius was sent to prison in 1936 for breaking New Jersey's "Gangster Law" and released in 1940; even though their sentences (according to C. Ronald Huff in "Gangs in America III") were, "not more than 10 years and not less than 5 years of imprisonment...".
+Along with Delrossi and Falcone, Ignatius was sent to prison in 1936 for breaking New Jersey's "Gangster Law" and released in 1940.
+They served only four years even though their sentences were "not more than 10 years and not less than 5 years of imprisonment...".

-When Ignatius was released in 1940, he fled to Detroit, Michigan with his brother Lucien and their mother.

-Television adaption
+Later life

+Ignatius married an Italian named May Siano.
+They had a son, Warren, and a daughter, Vanna.
+They divorced in 1942, two years after he was released from prison.

+Along with his brother Lucien and their mother, he moved to Detroit, Michigan, where he worked in the auto industry.
+He married Arlene Kramer Walbeck in a Lutheran ceremony in 1945.
+They divorced in 1960 in Florida.

+Boardwalk Empire

 In the first season of the HBO series Boardwalk Empire, Ignatius Lanzetta and his brothers are the inspiration for Nucky Thompson's main rivals the D'Alessio brothers.
 In the series, Ignatius is the inspiration for Ignacious D'Alessio, the co-leader of the D'Alessio gang.
 In the series, his brothers are: Leo, Matteo, Lucien, Sixtus, Pius, and another brother in Philadelphia who is a dentist; the brothers also have several more sisters.
 In the last episode of season one, Ignacious and Pius are killed by freelance killer Richard Harrow with a sawed-off shotgun in November 1920.